Insider Spotlight

 Its footprint now spans business districts and lifestyle centers, reflecting a deliberate site strategy aimed at high-traffic locations.

-The narrative around its growth, drawn from a company release, underscores how these operational decisions helped sustain momentum during uncertain periods while reinforcing customer familiarity with its offerings.
+The narrative around its growth, drawn from a company release, highlights how maintaining visibility across these platforms allowed it to sustain operations and deepen familiarity with customers during uncertain periods.

 Menu evolution

-“Our journey reflects more than expansion—it’s a testament to resilience and passion.
-Even during the pandemic, we never stopped serving authentic Singaporean cuisine to every Filipino,” shared Kathryna Yu-Pimentel, co-owner/director of Tiong Bahru Singapore Flavours.
+“Our journey reflects more than expansion—it’s a testament to resilience and passion,” shared Kathryna Yu-Pimentel, co-owner/director of Tiong Bahru Singapore Flavours.

-Today, Tiong Bahru operates across multiple strategic locations including Taguig, Makati, Quezon City, and other urban hubs, with newer sites extending reach and accessibility across the metro.
+Today, Tiong Bahru operates across key commercial hubs including Taguig, Pasig, Quezon City, Makati, and other urban centers, with newer locations further improving accessibility across the metro.
+The chain now counts 16 stores, each focused on consistent preparation and authentic flavors.

 The bottom line